kgong148/cs122b-webapplication/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+If there is only one log, use the process_log method.
+Replace the file name with your file.
+If there is two logs, use the process_logs method.
+Replace the two file names with the two files.

 - # JMeter TS/TJ Time Measurement Report